alexcpn/golang_grpc_example/microservice_x/README.md

 # To build A Docker Container

-If you need to build a slim Docker container with Go GRPD run 'make docker-build'
+If you need to build a slim Docker container with Go GRPC run 'make docker-build'

 # To Test